amendelson/usc-data-2021/README.md

 -->
 <br>

 Welcome to the website for JOUR 561: Fundamentals of Data Journalism Reporting.
 You'll find links to course materials here.
 You can get to this page by typing in `tiny.cc/2wv4gz` in your browser's address bar.

 Here is [the class syllabus](docs/syllabus.pdf).

-The class meets 6:30 to 8:30 on Thursday nights in ANN 408.
-The final exam is on May 7 from 7-9 p.m.
+The class meets 6:30 to 8:30 on Monday nights in ~the virtual realm~ (over Zoom).
+The final exam is on May 5 from 7-9 p.m.

 This class will involve the use of technical tools, and coding.
 But if you want to learn how to use mapping and data analysis to report great stories, you're in the right class.
 The journalism is the most important part.